boyanraichev/ip-loc8/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

+= The plugin does not work! =

+If the plugin does not seem to locate the country the problem might be a connection timeout.
+The curl connection timeout is conservatively set to 2 seconds for CURLOPT_CONNECTTIMEOUT and 4 seconds for CURLOPT_TIMEOUT, so that the page loading time is not severely delayed when the servers are not responding.
+Still, in most cases this should be enough.
+If you experience timeouts often write on GitHub or the WordPress support forums and the limits will be reconsidered.

 = How long does the cookie remain in the browser? =